 In most cases, the more powerful dog clippers are, the more noise they make.
 Many dogs can get anxious around noisy clippers, which can make the grooming experience difficult for both of you.
 If you’re concerned about your dog getting upset, look for clippers that operate at no more than 50 to 60 decibels.

 The most expensive dog clippers are corded models that offer variable speeds and a powerful motor.
-They typically offer special features, including snap-on combs, quiet operation, and an extra-long cord, and range from $85 to $350.
+They're more likely to offer special features, including snap-on combs, quiet operation, and an extra-long cord, and range from $85 to $350.

 A. Dog clippers feature hardier, more durable materials that are able to trim coarse, thick dog fur and even cut through tangles and mats.
-Hair clippers tend to get hot if they’re used for prolonged periods, which can cause severe burns on your dog.
-Dog clippers, on the other hand, are designed to stay cool, so you don’t have to worry about Fido getting injured.
+Hair clippers for people tend to get hot if they’re used for prolonged periods, which can cause severe burns on your dog.
+Dog clippers, on the other hand, are designed to stay cool, so you don’t have to worry about your pet getting injured.

 A. It depends on the type of coat your dog has and what time of year it is.
 On average, you should trim your dog every six to eight weeks.
 In warmer weather, you may need to do it more often.
 Dogs with double coats also require more frequent trimming: once every week or every other week may be necessary.